-To ensure the best possible signal from the strain gauges, a simulation of the stress on the load was conducted with a torque of 200 Nm at the crankshaft spindle.
+To ensure the best possible signal from the strain gauges, we conducted a simulation of the stress on the load with a torque of 200 Nm at the crankshaft spindle.
 For cadence 8 magnets were mounted on the PCB while keeping space for 16 magnets in total providing 32 steps per revolution with an upgrade path to 64 steps if needed.
 This would be determined through actual ride testing as both solutions are okay for the various regulations on e-bikes.

 CONCLUSION: WIDTH OPTIMIZED SOLUTION